karthikrameshpanaroma/panaromawallet-guides/faq/en/about/who-is-building-Panaroma-Decentralized-wallet.md

-# Who is building Panaroma Decentralized wallet?
+# Who's building the Panaroma Decentralized wallet?

  Panaroma Decentralized was established in 2017 and is being developed by the team.